cdot/DiveClubResources/SERVER.md

 The sensor has a range between 20% and 90%.
 If the reading is outside that range, the reading is marked as "dubious" as the sensor requires recalibration.

+Note that the DHT family humidity sensor is notoriously inaccurate, so it can easily be disabled when it falls out of calibration.

 ## DS18b20 sensor